 Consent must be explicit, informed, and revocable at any time.
 Your privacy policy should clearly explain data practices and user rights. - Data subject rights

-EU individuals can access, correct, delete, or transfer their data.
-You must respond to these requests within strict timelines. - Vendor management
+EU individuals can access, correct, delete, transfer, restrict, and object to the processing of their data, and are protected against solely automated decision-making that significantly affects them.
+You must respond to these requests within strict timelines and maintain a documented process for handling them. - Vendor management

 Data breaches must be reported to EU regulators within 72 hours and to affected users when the risk is high.